‘Not on JNU payroll’: Economist Prabhat Patnaik attends campus event after registrar told him not to

 Pramod Kumar had asked him to not participate in the meet organised by the students’ union near the university’s administrative block.

 The registrar of the Jawaharlal Nehru University in Delhi had objected to economist Prabhat Patnaik’s participation in a programme on campus on August 4, 2017, but Patnaik attended it anyway.
-Patnaik reminded them that he was “not a salaried employee of the university but only a professor emeritus, whose relations with the university authorities of any particular time are governed by mutual courtesy and not by obedience”.
+In a letter explaining why, Patnaik reminded the university authorities that he was “not a salaried employee of the university but only a professor emeritus, whose relations with the university authorities of any particular time are governed by mutual courtesy and not by obedience”.

 The economist and three others, including retired JNU professors Chaman Lal and Harbans Mukhia and journalist Urmilesh, were invited to speak at a public meeting on “The Idea of a University: Democracy, Resistance and Future Challenges”.
 The event was organised by the JNU Students’ Union.